-High-precision X-ray sources and detectors for the most
+High-precision X-ray sources and detectors for the most demanding inspection applications.

 Factories and research labs are faced with ever stricter demands for quality and safety in all types of food and industrial products.
 They are finding that non-contact, non-destructive X-ray inspection is extremely effective in upgrading quality and safety, since it detects tiny product structural flaws and foreign object contamination - with no product damage whatsoever.

 Hamamatsu offers a full line of high-precision X-ray sources and detectors for X-ray inspection of electronic components and industrial products; as well as for a wide range of applications, such as automotive inspection, aerospace / space, 3D metal printing and industrial CT.
 We also offer low energy X-ray sources to meet needs in food processing and packaging.

 High-speed, high-resolution X-ray line scan cameras for food inspection

 Microfocus and X-ray line scan cameras for industrial computed tomography

 Microfocus X-ray sources, TDI cameras, and X-ray line scan cameras for electronic inspection

 Rugged X-ray line scan cameras for wheel and tire inspection